History

-Thousands of book and theatre lovers come to New Orleans from all over the country and abroad for our writer's craft sessions, literary panels, theatre events, literary walking tours, culinary events, author interviews, and music events.
-And don’t forget our Stella and Stella Shouting Contest!
+Book and theatre lovers come to New Orleans from all over the country and abroad for our writer's craft sessions, literary panels, theatre events, literary walking tours, culinary events, author interviews, and music events.
+And don’t forget our Stella Shouting Contest!

-We are also the hosts of the Saints & Sinners LGBTQ+ Literary Festival held the same weekend as TWFest, and in 2023 we launched The Last Bohemia Fringe Festival as part of our theatre programming.
+We are also the hosts of the annual Tennessee Williams Scholars Conference, the Saints & Sinners LGBTQ+ Literary Festival, and The Last Bohemia cultural event series, all held the same weekend as TWFest.
 We partner with Baldwin & Co.
-Coffee and Bookshop for a free writing workshop series, Coffee & Craft, and we are committed to promoting New Orleans writers.
+Coffee and Bookshop for a free writing workshop series, Coffee & Craft, and we are committed to promoting New Orleans writers through partnerships with organizations like LMNL Lit and Third Lantern Lit.

 Mission